Friendchie/Heart-Failure-Prediction-Analisis/README.md

 # Heart-Failure-Prediction-Analisis
-A heart failure prediction data analisis made with dash, django an scikit-learn models
+A heart failure prediction data analisis made with dash-plotly, django an scikit-learn models This is our final project of Data Analisis at U.T.P.